The low block: football tactics explained

 At the top level of European football, few have mastered the tactic quite like Diego Simeone.
 The longstanding Atletico manager has successfully used a low block throughout his 13 years at the club.

-As mentioned in our look at compactness, Simeone regularly employs a narrow 4-4-2 system, or at times a 5-4-1, with his out of possession structure designed entirely to deny the opposition space inside.
+Simeone regularly employs a narrow 4-4-2 system, or at times a 5-4-1, with his out-of-possession structure designed entirely to deny the opposition space inside.
 The Argentine’s team are particularly adept at defending aggressively when the ball comes into their penalty area.

-Jose Mourinho employed a low block masterfully when guiding Inter Milan to a historic treble in the 2009-10 season.
+Jose Mourinho, meanwhile – ranked at no.12 in FourFourTwo's list of the greatest managers ever – employed a low block masterfully when guiding Inter Milan to a historic treble in the 2009/10 season.
 In the return legs of all three Champions League knockout ties that year, the Italians' incredibly organised low block, produced some of the greatest defensive performances you could wish to see.
-The most famous coming against Barcelona in the semi-final when Inter played well over an hour with ten men and still went through.
+The most famous came against Barcelona in the semi-final when Inter played well over an hour with ten men and still went through.

 For defenders like Lucio, Marco Materazzi, Walter Samuel and Christian Chivu the low block suited them down to the ground.
 Inter's defensive record in the Coppa Italia that season spoke volumes – five games played, four clean sheets and just one goal conceded as they won the cup.